Ahmed-Samir11/QuYAML/README.md

 ## When to Use QuYAML

 ### ✅ Use QuYAML When:
-- Defining simple, non-parameterized circuits (15.8% better than OpenQASM)
+- Defining simple, non-parameterized circuits (15.8% better than OpenQASM 2.0)
 - Human readability and symbolic parameters matter
 - Replacing JSON for LLM interactions (73% token reduction)
-- Cost difference is negligible ($0.000090 per circuit call)
+- Cost difference is negligible ($9 per 100K calls vs OpenQASM 2.0)
 - Working with quantum AI/ML applications

 ### ⚠️ Consider OpenQASM When:
-- Heavily parameterized circuits with pre-evaluated values
+- **OpenQASM 2.0:** Heavily parameterized circuits (24% more efficient than QuYAML)
+- **OpenQASM 3.0:** Maximum token efficiency (0.5% better than QuYAML, essentially equal)
-- Token efficiency is absolutely critical
+- Parsing speed is critical (OpenQASM 3.0 is 219x faster)
 - High-volume production workloads (millions of API calls)
 - Legacy integration with OpenQASM ecosystem

 ### ❌ Never Use JSON:
-- For LLM input (73-81% worse than QuYAML)
+- For LLM input (73% worse than QuYAML)
 - Use only for structured data storage

 ## Roadmap